sematext/docs/docs/integration/rabbitmq.md

   title="RabbitMQ Monitoring Overview"
 />

+Be sure to check out the [RabbitMQ Logs integration](./rabbitmq-logs.md) as well, to get a complete view on RabbitMQ.
+For example, if you see a spike in connection metrics, you can check logs to see what are the sources of these connections.

 ## Agent Install

 You can find the [complete instructions](https://apps.sematext.com/ui/howto/rabbitmq/overview) in the Integrations screen of your Monitoring App, but the basic steps are: